facelessuser/coloraide/docs/src/markdown/gamut.md

 ```

 OkLCh is a very new color space to be used in the field of gamut mapping.
 While CIELCh is not perfect, its weakness are
 known.
 OkLCh does seem to have certain quirks of its own, and may have more that have yet to be discovered.
-While we
+OkLCh gamut
+mapping can exhibit some issues with some colors with extremely large chroma, near the edge of the visible spectrum.
-have not made `oklch-chroma` our default yet, we have exposed the algorithm so users can begin exploring it.
+While we have not made `oklch-chroma` our default yet, we have exposed the algorithm so users can begin exploring it.

 ### HCT Chroma